 The new and updated areas are described by Disney as follows:

-The Town Center, which offers a sophisticated mix of shopping and dining along with a promenade where guests can relax, refresh and reconnect.
-The Town Center (lower portion of the image) will offer one-of-a-kind shopping and dining experiences along a promenade while The Landing (upper portion of the image) will include inspired dining and beautiful waterfront views.
+The Town Center offers a sophisticated mix of shopping and dining and a promenade where Guests can relax, refresh, and reconnect.
+The Town Center (lower portion of the image) will offer one-of-a-kind shopping and dining experiences along a promenade.
+In contrast, The Landing (upper portion of the image) will include inspired dining and beautiful waterfront views.

 A colorful and thriving commercial district called The Landing with inspired dining and beautiful waterfront views.

-The family-friendly Marketplace that will continue to delight guests of all ages by combining new experiences, such as an over-the-water pedestrian causeway, along with classic Disney favorites, including an expanded World of Disney store.
+The family-friendly Marketplace will continue to delight Guests of all ages by combining new experiences, such as an over-the-water pedestrian causeway, along with classic Disney favorites, including an expanded World of Disney store.

 Of all the new areas, the West Side appears to be the one that will remain the most unchanged.
 The former Pleasure Island area and the Marketplace sides of Downtown Disney will receive dramatic makeovers as part of the transformation to Disney Springs.

-“Disney Springs will be a timeless, vibrant place where Walt Disney World guests and local residents can relax, shop, dine and be entertained in an imaginative setting where they’ll instantly feel at home,” said Staggs.
-“Featuring distinctive brands, world-class restaurants and unforgettable entertainment, Disney Springs will be brought to life with the same focus on storytelling and attention to detail that goes into our theme parks, resorts and cruise ships, resulting in a welcoming space that only Disney could create.”
+“Disney Springs will be a timeless, vibrant place where Walt Disney World Guests and residents can relax, shop, dine, and be entertained in an imaginative setting where they’ll instantly feel at home,” said Staggs.
+“Featuring distinctive brands, world-class restaurants, and unforgettable entertainment, Disney Springs will be brought to life with the same focus on storytelling and attention to detail that goes into our theme parks, resorts, and cruise ships, resulting in a welcoming space.
+That only Disney could create.”

 The project will create an estimated 1,200 construction jobs and nearly 4,000 operational roles.

 This isn’t the first time the Downtown Disney area has been renamed.
-It was first called the Lake Buena Vista Shopping Village when it opened in 1975, later becoming Disney Village Marketplace in 1989, and ultimately Downtown Disney in 1995 including the addition of Pleasure Island.
+It was first called the Lake Buena Vista Shopping Village when it opened in 1975, later becoming Disney Village Marketplace in 1989, and ultimately Downtown Disney in 1995, including Pleasure Island.

-In 2006, Walt Disney World also announced a new shopping and dining area to be called Flamingo Crossings would be constructed along Western Way in another corner of the property featuring third party retail and dining locations, but that project never began construction.
+In 2006, Walt Disney World announced a new shopping and dining area called Flamingo Crossings, constructed along Western Way in another corner of the property featuring third-party retail and dining locations, but that project never began construction.
 Some of those ideas seem to have been folded into the new Disney Springs project.